gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 Before we draw we should resize the canvas to match its display size.
 Canvases just like Images have 2 sizes.
 The number of pixels actually in them and separately the size they are displayed.
-CSS determines the size the canvas is displayed. **You should always set the size you want a canvas with CSS** since it is far far more flexible than any other method.
+CSS determines the size the canvas is displayed. **You should always set the size you want a canvas to be with CSS** since it is far far more flexible than any other method.

 To make the number of pixels in the canvas match the size it's displayed [I'm using a helper function you can read about here](webgl-resizing-the-canvas.html).